 How to make up points if I am absent?:

 - Schedule an outside 15-minute lesson with Mr. Nelson for each absence.

 - Practice an additional hour per week on your own and fill out an absence form.
-You will find this form in the band room.
+Ask Mr. Nelson about this option.